 Key Parameters of the Program:

-- Total project size: $300,000 to $6 million.
-The structure of the funding plan is as follows: 1/3 investment from Genome Canada, 1/3 provided by the User partner (cash or in-kind) and 1/3 of other co-funding.
-For more information see Section 9 and Appendix 2 of the GAPP Investment Strategy and Guidelines.
+- Co-Funding: Up to 1/3 investment from Genome Canada; Receptor co-funding (cash and/or in-kind) that is equal to or greater than Genome Canada’s contribution; and any remaining co-funding from other eligible sources.
+For more information see Section 4 and Appendix 2 of the GAPP Investment Strategy and Guidelines.

-- Project eligibility: To be eligible for the GAPP, a project must:
+To be eligible for the GAPP, a project must:

-There is a three-stage gated application process for this program:
+There is a three-stage, gated application process for this program:

 - Expression of Interest (EOI)